mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 or supplemented except in writing and signed by both Parties specifically referring to this Development Agreement and the Commercial
 License Agreement.

-13.9 Bioamber Non-Compete Commitment.
-Bioamber will not itself or with or through third parties engage in the development of biocatalysts other than E. coli for the production of succinic acid or salts thereof, except for the development activities under the terms and conditions of this Development Agreement.
+13.9 Bioamber Non - Compete Commitment .
+Bioamber will not itself or with or through third parties engage in the development of biocatalysts other than *E. coli* for the production of succinic acid or salts thereof, except for the development activities under the terms and conditions of this Development Agreement.
 This obligation endures for the Term of this Development Agreement.
 Notwithstanding the above, Bioamber shall be permitted to evaluate other biocatalysts, but shall not undertake development of such biocatalysts.
 The purpose of such evaluations shall be to identify and eventually secure alternative technologies, in the event that the CB1 development program is not successful.
 As such, Bioamber shall cease within 30 days any further funding and development of a biocatalyst, including but not limited to the genetic modification or the optimization of fermentation conditions, when such biocatalyst has demonstrated the ability to produce succinic acid at a concentration above [***] grams per liter.
-This restriction shall apply to any succinic acid biocatalyst other than E. coli, be it a biocatalyst developed in-house, licensed-in, or under development at a third party lab that is funded by Bioamber or to which
+This restriction shall apply to any succinic acid biocatalyst other than *E. coli*, be it a biocatalyst developed in-house, licensed-in, or under development at a third party lab that is funded by Bioamber or to which
 Bioamber has secured a future right or right of first refusal through direct payment, in kind contribution, grant, gift, differed payment or commitment to a future payment.